-Employee skills growth for learning and development should focus on identifying the most effective strategies for upskilling and reskilling in the context of rapidly evolving technologies and work environments.
+Employee skills growth and career development should focus on identifying the most effective strategies for upskilli and reskilling in the context of rapidly evolving technologies and work environments.
 Studies can explore the impact of personalized learning paths, microlearning modules, and AI-driven training platforms on employee engagement and knowledge retention.
 Additionally, research should investigate how hybrid and remote work models influence skill development needs and the role of virtual collaboration tools in fostering team-based learning.
-Examining the effectiveness of mentorship programs, peer learning networks, and continuous feedback systems can also provide insights into building a culture of lifelong learning.
+Examining the effectiveness of mentorship programs, peer learning networks, and continuous feedback systems can also provide insights into building.